Mrlarkin24/Eliza/README.md

 1: First clone my repository:

-	-Enter "git clone https://github.com/Mrlarkin24/Eliza.git" into command prompt
+	Enter "git clone https://github.com/Mrlarkin24/Eliza.git" into command prompt

 2: Find cloned repository on system and build Chat.go (that is a capital (C)hat.go)

-	-Enter "go build Chat.go" into command prompt
+	Enter "go build Chat.go" into command prompt

 3: Run Chat.exe by double clicking it

-4:Go to your web browser and enter 127.0.0.1:8080 or localhost:8080 to load webpage
+4: Go to your web browser and enter 127.0.0.1:8080 or localhost:8080 to load webpage

 # Some examples of what to ask Eliza: